Marcos Ambrose: Post-racing career

 In a 2017 interview, two years after his abrupt retirement, a journalist for Motorsport.com interviewed Ambrose at his brand-new Lodge near Launceston, over his shocking retirement from V8 Supercars.
 In the interview, Ambrose said that the ultimate reason was that, "My time was up," and that he was "Putting the team first" in making his decision to step aside from the car after only two races.

-In the interview, Ambrose stated, "The deal with Roger and Team Penske and Dick, it was really formulated a year and a half beforehand where a conversation occurs you say 'if you ever did that Roger I’d love to drive for you', and you kind of leave it at that.
-And then a year and a half later the phone call comes and it’s on.
-And it’s like 'oh shit, is this really what I should be doing now?
-Because I’m feeling pretty tired and worn out from my American thing'.
-I thought it’d be right, I’d come home and it’d work itself out.
-And then the situation that DJR was in at the time, where they were in this transition phase – and they still are, they’re getting better and better each race, you can see their progression, but it takes time.
+In the interview, Ambrose stated, "The deal with Roger and Team Penske and Dick, it was really formulated a year and a half beforehand where a conversation occurs you say 'if you ever did that Roger I'd love to drive for you', and you kind of leave it at that.
+And then a year and a half later the phone call comes and it's on.
+And it's like 'oh shit, is this really what I should be doing now?
+Because I'm feeling pretty tired and worn out from my American thing'.
+I thought it'd be right, I'd come home and it'd work itself out.
+And then the situation that DJR was in at the time, where they were in this transition phase – and they still are, they're getting better and better each race, you can see their progression, but it takes time.
 I knew it.
-So when you come back, and I’m struggling to adapt from NASCAR back into a modern V8, the testing restrictions, and the tires are hard, and I’m confused and tired from the States … and then you see 'Fuck, to get out of this is going to take three years, to dig yourself out of this hole'.
-And I realised that I’m not the right person for that team in the phase that they’re in.
+So when you come back, and I'm struggling to adapt from NASCAR back into a modern V8, the testing restrictions, and the tires are hard, and I'm confused and tired from the States … and then you see 'Fuck, to get out of this is going to take three years, to dig yourself out of this hole'.
+And I realised that I'm not the right person for that team in the phase that they're in.
 I need to get out of the way.
-And that’s what I did."
+And that's what I did."

 In an interview with the same journalist for Motorsport.com, Roger Penske said, "It was a call that he made and we supported him; he was very gracious in the way he handled it, and quite honestly I respect him.
-It reminded me of Rick Mears when he told me in 1992 that he didn’t have it in his belly any more to go as hard as he needed to, and that it was time to move on.
-Marcos didn’t say it that way, but he realized the sport had moved on and maybe he was not able to make the commitment we needed over a longer period of time".
+It reminded me of Rick Mears when he told me in 1992 that he didn't have it in his belly any more to go as hard as he needed to, and that it was time to move on.
+Marcos didn't say it that way, but he realized the sport had moved on and maybe he was not able to make the commitment we needed over a longer period of time".

+Ambrose made a brief return to racing at the 2023 Bathurst 6 Hour, which is part of the Bathurst Motor Festival held during the Easter weekend.
+He raced as a co-driver alongside George Miedecke and Tim Brook in the number 33 Ford Mustang.
+He retired from the race after the Mustang's 10-speed automatic transmission failed after two hours into the race.